Rajamahendravaram: Demographics

-As of 2011 Census of India, the city had a population 341,831.
-29,883 children are in the age group of 0–6 years, of which 15,152 are boys and 14,731 are girls—a sex ratio of 972 per 1000.
+As of 2011 Census of India, the city had a population of 341,831.
+A total of 29,883 children are in the age group of 0–6 years, of which 15,152 are boys and 14,731 are girls—a sex ratio of 972 per 1000.
 The average literacy rate stands at 84.28% (male 88.14%; female 80.54%) with 264,653 literates, significantly higher than the national average of 73.00%.

-94.12% of the population spoke Telugu and 3.49% Urdu as their first language.
+In terms of language, 94.12% of the population spoke Telugu and 3.49% Urdu as their first language.

+The estimated population of Rajamahendravaram city in 2026 is around 512,000, with the metropolitan area reaching 605,000 to 715,000.
+The city features a high literacy rate of over 84.12%.

 Governance

 Rajahmundry is spread over an area of 238.5 km2 and metro area of 770.73 km2 The Government is constructing an underground drainage system in the city.
-The Government has merged 23 surrounding villages from Korukonda, Rajanagaram, Rajahmundry Rural and Kadiam mandals into Rajamahendravaram Municipal Corporation and upgraded to Greater Rajamahendravaram Municipal Corporation (GRMC).
-AP govt issued GO no:85 on 28 January 2020 and published it in the Gazette on 31 January 2020.
-Godavari Urban Development Authority (GUDA) is also working for the progress of new master plan.
+The Government merged 23 surrounding villages from Korukonda, Rajanagaram, Rajahmundry Rural and Kadiam mandals into Rajamahendravaram Municipal Corporation and upgraded it to Greater Rajamahendravaram Municipal Corporation (GRMC).The Andhra Pradesh government issued G.O.
+No. 85 on 28 January 2020 and published it in the Gazette on 31 January 2020.
+However, even as of May 2026, the Greater Rajamahendravaram Municipal Corporation (GRMC) has still not been officially formed.

+The Andhra Pradesh government has approved a comprehensive Master Plan on 21 February 2026 for the expansion of municipalities under the Rajamahendravaram Urban Development Authority (RUDA).This includes Konthamuru, Kolamuru, Gadala, Palacherla, Lalacheruvu, Diwancheruuvu, Pidimgoyyi, Hukumpeta, Satellite city, Bommuru, Katheru, and Dowleswaram.With this, a Greater Rajamahendravaram region will come into existence.

+The city is currently classified under the Z category, but it is soon expected to be upgraded to the Y category, making it a Tier-2 city.
+Though few websites have already started classifying it as a Tier-2 City after the announcements.